ShubhamTatvamasi/kind-galaxy/README.md

 Install the following tools:

-1. Docker Desktop
+1. Docker
-1. Lens
+2. Lens
+3. Homebrew (macOS)

 Set the following minimum resources in Docker Desktop on macOS: